Chick Corea, versatile pianist who made jazz eclectic and electric, dies at 79

 Still, Mr. Corea never abandoned his earlier roots in straight-ahead jazz.
 After the 1980s, he turned increasingly toward the standard acoustic piano, recording works by Thelonious Monk and others.

-Mr. Corea had hundreds of compositions to his name, including such modern jazz standards as “Spain,” “La Fiesta” and “Tones for Joan’s Bones.”
+Mr. Corea recorded dozens of albums and had hundreds of compositions to his name, including such modern jazz standards as “Spain,” “La Fiesta” and “Tones for Joan’s Bones.”

-He was also known as an exponent of the controversial religious sect of Scientology, which he credited with unlocking his creative impulses.
+He was also known as an exponent of the controversial Church of Scientology, which he credited with unlocking his creative impulses.

 This is a developing story.
 A complete obituary will follow.